YKPS-FooBar/swim4love/README.md

 Eventlet is automatically used.

 Don't use gunicorn multiple workers since it is [not supported by Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/#gunicorn-web-server).
+If using single-worker gunicorn, enable `--worker-class eventlet`.

 ## Clean data
 The code produces cache and databases storing names of swimmers, etc. To clean them, run